pyocd/pyOCD/README.md

 -------------

 Join the pyOCD community!
 We welcome contributions in any area.
 Please see the [contribution guidelines](CONTRIBUTING.md) for detailed requirements.
-In order foster a healthy and safe environment, we expect contributors and all members of the community to follow the [code of conduct](CODE_OF_CONDUCT.md).
+In order to foster a healthy and safe environment, we expect contributors and all members of the community to follow the [code of conduct](CODE_OF_CONDUCT.md).